umnilab/METS-R_SIM/README.md

     VM arguments : -Xss1024M -Xms1024M -Xmx8G
     ```

-11. Click Run and you should see the *Repast Symphony* simulation window as shown in Figure 3 (You can also use *Run* button in the toolbar).
+11. Click Run and you should see the below *Repast Symphony* simulation window (You can also use *Run* button in the toolbar).

     ![Example of ADDSEVS](res/addsevs_interface.png)